-INTEREST RATE RISK
+8. INTEREST RATE RISK

-- An overview of the Group's exposure to interest rate risk - The sources of that risk - The Group's approach to controlling the risk - · An illustration of the Group's sensitivity to movements in interest rates
+- An overview of the Group's exposure to interest rate risk - · The sources of that risk - The Group's approach to controlling the risk - · An illustration of the Group's sensitivity to movements in interest rates

-The Group is exposed to interest rate risk, the risk that margins will be adversely affected by movements in market interest rates, through its lending, deposit taking and borrowing activities.
+Interest rate risk is the current or prospective risk to capital or earnings arising from adverse movements in interest rates.
+The Group's exposure to this risk is a natural consequence of its lending, deposit taking and other borrowing activities, as some of its financial assets and liabilities bear interest at rates which float with various market rates while others are fixed, either for a term or for their whole lives.
+Such risk is referred to as Interest Rate Risk in the Banking Book ('IRRBB').
 The Group does not seek to generate income from taking interest rate risk and aims to minimise exposures that occur as a natural consequence of carrying out its normal business activities.